j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 > He or she would facilitate all the meetings, make sure there was transparency, and, most important, help the team discover what was getting in their way.
 They key part of that was to realize that often the impediments aren't simply that the machine doesn't work or that Jim in accounting is a jerk - it's the process itself.
 It was the Scrum Master's job to guide the team toward *comtinuous improvement* - to ask with regularity, "How can we do what we do better?"" p62

+# A scrum master is a Wise Fool

+Scrum: The Art of Doing Twice the Work in Half the Time - Jeff Sutherland

 > He or she needs to be able to see the problem and bring it up with the team.
 It's crucial that someone asks the hard questions. p164

-> The "Wise Fool" is the person who asks uncomfortable questions or raises uncomfortable truths. p164
+> The "Wise Fool" is the person who asks uncomfortable questions or raises uncomfortable truths.
+These workers aren't always easy to have around, since jthey can be seen as troublemakers or not part of teh team, but they need to be cultivated and used. p164

+# A scrum master is half a quality engineer

+quality engineer or agile tester?

+# A scrum master is whatever the job description says

+# A scrum master covers only 2 of 5 areas of software development

+five areas from post 2021 [An approach to teaching Agile 20 years after the Agile Manifesto](link://slug/an-approach-to-teaching-agile-20-years-after-the-agile-manifesto)

+the two: work management and reflect & experiment

+debate: collaboration (inc communication)

+collaboration (inc communication)
+software engineering
+work management
+product
+reflect & experiment

+# A scrum master is also familiar with kanban, lean, and DevOps

+pair and ensemble programming?

 # So what is a scrum master?